yasser797/point-cloud-volume/README.md

-# Point Cloud Visualization and Cropping
+# Point Cloud Cropping and Volume Calculation

 This Python script allows you to visualize a 3D point cloud, interactively crop it using a bounding box, and compute the convex hull and its volume.
 The script uses Open3D and OpenCV libraries for processing and visualization.